arthurabello/nla-assignment-2/assignment.typ

   hat(kappa) = ||J(x)||,
 $ <absolute_conditioning_number__jacobian>

-== The relative Conditioning Number
+== The Relative Conditioning Number

 When, instead of analyzing the whole set $X$ of data, we are interested in _relative_ changes, we use the #text(weight: "bold")[relative condition number:]